 The provisions in Chapter K Designations and the related maps are district plan provisions.
+Some designations in the urban environment are qualifying matters.

 A1.4.6.
 Identification of the Schedules in the Plan

 The provisions in Chapter L Schedules and the related maps are regional coastal plan or regional plan or district plan provisions depending on the type and location of activity being undertaken.
 The exceptions to this are Schedule 3 Significant Ecological Areas - Terrestrial Schedule and Schedule 4 Significant Ecological Areas - Marine Schedule which are regional policy statement, regional coastal plan, regional plan and district plan provisions.